 Expats moving to Iraq tend to do so on short-term contracts.
 They therefore rarely need to concern themselves with long-term medical care.
 In serious circumstances, expats may be able to get treatment at a facility managed by an international organisation or a local hospital.
 That said, in most cases, they will be evacuated by air ambulance to a nearby country where they can receive better care.

 Hospitals in Iraq expect payment before treatment and this can be costly.
 Expats moving to Iraq therefore must have a fully comprehensive health insurance plan that covers them for treatment overseas and repatriation.
 This is generally provided by employers as part of an expat’s employment contract.

 Alternatively, there are a number of health insurance companies tailored specifically towards cover for expats that can be found online.
 If unsure of which company or policy to choose, expat's employers will be able to point them in the right direction.

 Expats on chronic medication should ensure they visit their doctor prior to relocating to Iraq in order to get an advance prescription for the duration of their assignment in Iraq.

 If travelling with prescription medicine, expats must ensure that all medicine is in its original container.
 They must also carry a signed and dated letter from their doctor detailing the medicine's brand and chemical names, its purpose, as well as confirmation that the medicine is for personal use.

 As the Iraqi health system is developing, many drugs are in short supply.
 This means expats may only have access to the most basic medicines in Iraq.

 There are significant health hazards in Iraq and expats should take adequate precautions to protect themselves.
 The sanitation systems are not well developed and there is a high risk of contaminated water and food sources.

-Routine vaccinations should be kept up to date, and additional vaccinations for typhoid and hepatitis A are recommended.
+Routine vaccinations should be kept up to date, and additional vaccinations for typhoid and hepatitis A and B are recommended.